AnyChart/docs.anychart.com/Basic_Charts_Types/General_Settings.md

 Labels are text or image elements that can be placed anywhere on any chart (you can enable them on a whole series or in a single point).
 For text labels, font settings and [text formatters](../Common_Settings/Text_Formatters) are available.

-In the sample below, there is a column chart with labels enabled on the whole series.
+In the sample below, there is a Column chart with labels enabled on the whole series.
 Some font settings and a text formatter are applied:

 ```
 // enable and configure labels on the series